tannishpage/video_symbolizer/README.md

 # Introduction

 This repository is part of my Summer Research Project.
-The goal of the project is explore the possibility to detect Auslan using the Zipf-Mandelbrot-Li Fast Entropy Function.
+The goal of the project is explore the possibility to detect Auslan using the Zipf-Mandelbrot-Li Fast Entropy Function which is a component of SLAIT AI (A method devised by Dr Andrew Back).
 In order to use the function I would need to first symbolize the data.
 This repository contains code to symbolize the movement of a signer using Mediapipe's pose estimation.

 # Method